iamesw/illuminated_octopus/content/about/index.md

 	    <figcaption>Graphic Designer</br>2006 – 2012</figcaption>
     </div>
     <div class="col">
-    	<p>Manage the Information Technology and Digital Media departments, overseeing approximately $150,000 budget across three departments and leading strategy for digital initiatives and improvements.
+    	<p>Manage the Information Technology and Digital Media departments, overseeing budgets across four departments and leading strategy for digital initiatives and improvements.
 Leading the pivot away from on-site data storage to cloud infrastructure for greater flexibility and cost savings over time.</p>
 	    <p>Managed the Exhibition Designer until his retirement in 2019, assuming his duties when funding for the position was frozen during the pandemic.
 Improved and digitized the exhibition design process, deepened collaboration across departments, and worked with the lead preparator to improve back of house operations related to exhibition design and installation processes.</p>
     	<p>Enhanced the integration of didactic materials, designing exhibition materials for more than 100 exhibitions.
 Deepened the integration between exhibition layouts and didactic materials, working with exhibition designer, and collaborating with curators, and education department to convey themes of exhibitions more cohesively.
 Created branding for internal exhibitions or extended the existing branding of traveling exhibitions, creating a bridge from marketing materials through the experience of the exhibition materials in gallery.</p>
 	    <p>Conceptualized, designed, or art directed more than a dozen books and exhibition catalogs.
 Topics and themes ranged from single-artist contemporary catalogs, focused artist surveys, large group exhibitions, collection handbooks, to single donor catalogs.
 Collaborated with single authors, artists, and multiple author contributors.
 Managed book design and production process from concept through layout, prepress, color proofing, and printing; publishing and printing locally, with university presses, and international publishers.</p>